ochadenas/cpudefense/README.md

 # Chip Defense

-*Chip defense* is a casual game for Android devices of the "tower defense" genre.
+__Chip defense__ is a casual game for Android devices of the tower defense genre.
 It centers around a design of electric circuits and logical chips, evoking the good ol' days of 8 bit micro-processors.

 The attackers in this game are represented as bits and bytes.
 To defend the cpu against them, the player builds chips in designated slots.
-These "towers" deal damage by operations such as _subtraction_, _right shift_, _bitwise and_, etc. As usual in these games, the chips can be upgraded in strength.
+These "towers" deal damage by operations such as subtraction, right shift, bitwise and, etc. As usual in these games, the chips can be upgraded in strength.

 The game features "heroes of the information age": persons that had great influence on the development of modern computers.
 They come with a short biography und provide global bonuses that make the game considerably easier.

-The game is under development, but already playable.
-Currently, it has some 20 levels, 4 types of chips, and 10 heroes and heroines.
+Currently, the game has 6 types of "towers".
+There are more than 50 levels that cn be played, and 12 heroes and heroines.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"